-The Club holds a Christmas Cocktail Party and Trophy Presentation in the early part of December and the AGM and Annual Dinner in April.
+The Club holds a Christmas Cocktail Party and Trophy Presentation in the either late November or early December and the AGM in April.

 Approximately every quarter the President prepares a newsletter for posting on the website and for circulation to all members to keep them abreast of activities within the Club.